pgtipping/Synthalyst/memory-bank/progress.md

 - Fixed "Cannot read properties of undefined (reading 'totalPages')" error in the newsletter admin page
 - Added conditional rendering for pagination controls to prevent errors when data is loading
 - Updated API response structure to match frontend expectations by wrapping pagination properties in a pagination object
+- Created a separate branch `fix-tailwind-postcss` for testing Tailwind CSS fixes
+- Identified and fixed error related to Tailwind CSS's PostCSS plugin moving to a separate package
+- Installed `@tailwindcss/postcss` package to replace direct usage of `tailwindcss` in PostCSS config
+- Updated `postcss.config.cjs` to use `@tailwindcss/postcss` instead of `tailwindcss` directly
+- Fixed CSS classes in `globals.css` that were using Tailwind's utility classes directly
+- Updated classes like `border-border`, `bg-background`, `text-foreground`, etc. to use proper syntax
+- Added Tailwind imports to `critical.css` to ensure it can use Tailwind's features
+- Fixed font-medium class by using font-[500] instead
+- Ensured all color classes use the proper bracket notation (e.g., `text-[#000000]` instead of `text-black`)
+- Standardized on a single PostCSS configuration file to avoid conflicts

 ### In Progress